mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 + **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the contact over.
 + **syncAccount**: it will try to create the contact's account should this is not pressent in the Salesforce instance B.
 + **assignDummyAccount**: it will assign the cotact to an pre existing account in Salesforce instance B. For this it will use the value of  `account.id.in.b`.
+Finding the Id of the desired Account can be done by executing in your **Sales Force Developer Console** the following query: `SELECT Id, Name, Description FROM Account`.